Soptq/balsnap/README.md

 * Easy to use and modify: delivered with documentations.
 * Fast: using [multicall](https://github.com/makerdao/multicall) to reduce JSON RPC requests.

+**Any suggestion or possible improvement on this project is welcomed and appreciated!**

 ## Installation

 ### Pypi